Speedy Bird Manual

 iOS

 Requires Xcode and an Xcode project (.xcodeproj).
+The repository includes the Swift/CocoaPods source scaffold, but the Xcode project/workspace must be created locally before building.
 See Native Host Apps for setup instructions.

 cp dist/main.lynx.bundle ios/SpeedyBird/Resources/